 Given the small size of our testbed, we developed a simulator to evaluate Bazaar at scale.
 The simulator coarsely models a multi-tenant datacenter.
 It uses a three-level tree topology with no path diversity.
-Racks of 40 machines with one 1 Gbps link each and a Topof-Rack switch are connected to an aggregation switch.
+Racks of 40 machines with one 1 Gbps link each and a Top-of-Rack switch are connected to an aggregation switch.
 The aggregation switches, in turn, are connected to the datacenter core switch.
-By varying the connectivity and the bandwidth of the links between the switches, we vary the oversubscription of the physical network.
 The results in the following sections involve a datacenter with 16,000 physical machines and 4 VMs per machine, resulting in a total of 64,000 VMs.
 The network has an oversubscription of 1:10 and we vary this later.
 Each VM has a local disk.
-While high-end SSDs can offer bandwidth in excess of 200 MB/s for even random access patterns [40], we conservatively use a disk I/O bandwidth of 125 MB/s = 1 Gbps such that it can saturate the network interface.
+While high-end SSDs can offer bandwidth in excess of 200 MB/s for even random access patterns [47], we conservatively use a disk I/O bandwidth of 125 MB/s = 1 Gbps such that it can saturate the network interface.

 MapReduce jobs.
 We use a simple model for MapReduce jobs.
-The program $\mathcal{P}$ associated with a job is characterized by four parameters- the rate at which data can be processed by the map and reduce function when there are no I/O bottlenecks $(B{map}^{\mathcal{P}}, B{reduce}^{\mathcal{P}})$ and the selectivity of these functions $(S{map}, S{reduce})$ .
+The program \mathcal{P} associated with a job is characterized by four parameters - the rate at which data can be processed by the map and reduce function when there are no I/O bottlenecks $(B{map}^{\mathcal{P}}, B{reduce}^{\mathcal{P}})$ and the selectivity of these functions (S{map}, S{reduce}) .
 Given the input size, the selectivity parameters are used to determine the size of the intermediate and output data generated by the job.
-Note that an I/O intensive job like Sort can process data fast and has high values for $B{map}^{\mathcal{P}}$ and $B{reduce}^{\mathcal{P}}$ , while a processor intensive job like WordCount has low values.
+Note that an I/O intensive job like Sort can process data fast and has high values for $B{map}^{\mathcal{P}}$ and $B{reduce}^{\mathcal{P}}$.
 To capture the entire spectrum of MapReduce jobs, we choose these parameters from an exponential distribution with a mean of 500 Mbps.
 We also experiment with other mean values.

 Tenant Requests.
 Each tenant request consists of a MapReduce job, input size and a completion time goal.
 This information is fed to the analytical model to determine the candidate resource tuples for the job.
 From these candidate tuples, one tuple $\langle N, B \rangle$ is chosen based on the selection strategies described below.
-The corresponding resources, N VMs with B Mbps of network bandwidth, are requested from the cloud provider who allocates these VMs on the datacenter using the allocation algorithm in [2].
-If the provider cannot allocate the request because of insufficient resources, the request is rejected.
+The corresponding resources, N VMs with B Mbps of network bandwidth, are allocated using the allocation algorithm in [2].
+If the request cannot be allocated because of insufficient resources, it is rejected.

 We simulate all three phases of MapReduce jobs.
 We do not model the disk and CPU operations.
-Instead, the duration of the map and the reduce phase is simply calculated a priori by invoking the MRCute analytical model with the program parameters described above and the disk bandwidth.
-As part of the shuffle phase, we simulate all-to-all traffic matrix with $N^2$ network flows between the N VMs allocated to the tenant.
+Instead, the duration of the map and the reduce phase is simply calculated a priori by invoking the MRCute analytical model.
+As part of the shuffle phase, we simulate all-to-all traffic matrix with N^2 network flows between the N VMs allocated to the tenant.
 Given the bandwidth between VMs, we use max-min fairness to calculate the rate achieved by each flow.
 The shuffle phase completes when all flows complete.